pupilfirst/wd301-scripts/react-router/always-visible-components/README.md

 export default App
 ```

-Now, when we navigate to any page of our application, the Header component will be visible.
+Now, when we navigate to any page of our application, the `Header` component will be visible.

-We have successfully created always visible components in React Router in our project.
+So, we have successfully created always visible components in React Router in our project.
 We can use this approach to create any component that we want to be always visible, such as a footer or a sidebar in the application.

 See you in the next one!